-Small businesses are an essential ingredient for any successful transit-oriented community, and help to ensure a vibrant and human-scaled environment throughout the course of a day or week.
-Small businesses also create opportunities for a more unique mix of commercial uses that specifically cater to the needs and demographics of the surrounding community.
-Strategies are intended to help retain and promote existing small businesses as the station area attracts new TOD over time.
+Small businesses are an essential ingredient for any successful transit oriented community and help to ensure a vibrant and human-scaled environment throughout a week.
+Small businesses create opportunities for unique mixes of commercial uses that cater to the needs and demographics of the surrounding community.

+The following strategies should help retain and promote existing and future small businesses as the station area attracts new TOD over time.
 As part of a separate effort, VTA is developing strategies to mitigate the potential disruption and displacement of businesses that occur due to construction of the transit project itself.
 See Appendix P for more details on strategies for retaining and promoting small businesses in the station areas.

-The Downtown San José Station Area includes two distinct areas of commercial activity:
+The Downtown San José Station area includes two distinct areas of commercial activity:

-The Downtown Core is currently undergoing a transformation due in part to increased residential density from new development, several new dining and entertaining destinations and ongoing public and private efforts to support a downtown shopping environment.
+The Downtown Core is undergoing a transformation due in part to more people living in new development, several new dining and entertaining destinations, and ongoing efforts to support downtown public life and retail environments.
 Despite these positive efforts, there are still barriers to realizing 24/7 vibrancy.
 Traditional retail in Downtown is struggling due to a challenging market and competition from online vendors.
-Additionally, the rents for ground floor commercial spaces are not affordable for local small businesses.
-Lastly, there are negative perceptions around safety, cleanliness, and the public realm.
+Additionally, rents for ground floor commercial spaces are not affordable for small businesses.
+Lastly, there are negative perceptions around safety and the quality of the public realm.

 East Santa Clara Street, between 7th and 17th Streets is a distinct business district home to a diverse mix of businesses.
 The area is well known for its many longtime Vietnamese and Latino restaurants.
 There are several beauty salons, small medical offices, pharmacies, and auto-related retail and services scattered along the corridor.
 Small businesses are able to thrive here due in part to appropriately sized retail spaces as well as an active local merchants' association.
 The area faces challenges due to an uncomfortable pedestrian environment, lack of connections to the Downtown core, and concerns about parking availability.